Project-Herophilus/Defianz/Defianz-Deidentification-Processing.md

 11. PV1.9.3 will use FirstName

 ## Detailed Data Element Association to De-Identified Data
 The key second data step will be used by the platform to carry the specific data and we will then create a specific platform data attribute and pull the specific record for the specific attribute that will be used permanently.
-If NONE exist then records will be premamently created.
+If NONE exist then records will be premamently created.<b> This is represented in the defianz data model in the table: crossmap_dataattribute_dtl </b>.